paulrosen/abcjs/docs/audio/synthesized-sound.md

 * The sounds themselves come from a "sound font": that is, each individual note on each instrument is a separate sound file that is combined into the audio buffer.

 * The instrument numbers and the pitch numbers come from the MIDI spec.
-MIDI is not produced, but it is MIDI-like.
+MIDI is not normally produced, but it is MIDI-like.
+(There is a function to create a MIDI file for download.)

 ## Examples